oldmartijntje/CodeDungeon/README.md

 ![debug](sprites/readme/data11.png)

 These are debug settings.
- - Logging, When set to true it will keep the logs, when false, it will delete the logs when closed (but will still be there if it crashes)
+ - `"logging"`, When set to true it will keep the logs, when false, it will delete the logs when closed (but will still be there if it crashes)
- - Combat enables combat.
+ - `"combat"` enables combat.
- - Enemyai enables enemy AI (which is not an AI but an simple algorithm).
+ - `"enemyai"` enables enemy AI (which is not an AI but an simple algorithm).
- - Sleep means that it takes time delay between enemy movement.
+ - `"sleep"` means that it takes time delay between enemy movement.
- - Enemy loop is the amount of times it checks to see if an enemy can move (for if another enemy moved out of the way).
+ - `"EnemyLoop"` is the amount of times it checks to see if an enemy can move (for if another enemy moved out of the way).
- - replayMode writes down every movement you make and item you use/equip, so that you can get to the same place as you once were on that 1 seed. (works same as logging)
+ - `"replayMode"` writes down every movement you make and item you use/equip, so that you can get to the same place as you once were on that 1 seed. (works same as logging)
- - "enemyLoopPerEnemy" (since v1.2.0) will loop the enemy movement an amount of times, so that it can walk multiple tiles if it has those movement rules.
+ - `"enemyLoopPerEnemy"` (since v1.2.0) will loop the enemy movement an amount of times, so that it can walk multiple tiles if it has those movement rules.

 ### Gamma